risk-first/website/docs/ai/Start.md

 ## Outcomes

-- Understand the main risks we face as society nurturing AI.
+- Understand the main threats we face as society nurturing AI.
-- Understand which risks can be managed, which perhaps can't.
+- Understand which threats can be managed, which perhaps can't.

 ## Threats